sueskind/epic-games-notifications/README.md

 ## FAQ

 **How do I find out a/my chat id?**
+You can find out your own chat id by sending /myid to [@Echo_ID_Bot](https://t.me/Echo_ID_Bot).
 Send a message to your bot.
 Then go to `https://api.telegram.org/bot<TOKEN>/getUpdates`.
 It should show recent messages together with the chat id of the sender.